pmoores/MechaCar_Statistical_Analysis/README.md

 # Module 15 Challenge - MechaCar Statistical Analysis

 ## Project Overview
-Perform statistical analysis on the production data for the MechaCar to determine the following:
+Help Jeremy and the data analytics team perform statistical analysis on the production data for the MechaCar to determine the following:
 1. Which variables in the dataset predict the mpg of MechaCar prototypes (multiple linear regression analysis).
 2. The summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
 3. If the manufacturing lots are statistically different from the mean population.